 The picturesque architecture that sits in Escolta withstood the ravages of time albeit dust settled on its rooftops.
 If you pass by the area today, locals could share a thing or two about its once-thriving culture.

 The place boasts buildings where you can relieve the country’s past.
-It has the Don Roman Santos Building, a neoclassical establishment that housed the original offices for Monte de Piedad Savings Bank from 1894 to 1937; Regina Building, which was Andres Luna de San Pedro, son of Juan Luna; and First United Building, the Philippines’ tallest building in 1928.
+It has the Don Roman Santos Building, a neoclassical establishment that housed the original offices for Monte de Piedad Savings Bank from 1894 to 1937; Regina Building, which was designed by Andres Luna de San Pedro, son of Juan Luna; and First United Building, the Philippines’ tallest building in 1928.

 Read also: Escolta Brings In the Flavours of the World